Know Before You Go

 To beat the lines, pre-purchase your tickets online now and pick them up at Will Call at the Frisco/Copper Information Center the week prior to and throughout the event.

 What do I do if I find leftover Hogbacks in my pocket on Saturday evening after the event?

 Participating merchants will be accepting Hogbacks through Sunday evening of the event weekend.
 Looks for signs that say “Hogbacks Accepted Here” on doors and in windows of participating restaurants, bars and shops.

 Take I-70 to exits #201 or #203 and woo hoo!
 You’re in Frisco.

-Grab a hard copy of the bus schedule at the Frisco Information Center located at the corner of Third Avenue & Main Street.
-The Summit Stage bus is fee-free in Summit County.
+The Summit Stage offers free bus service around Summit County and Frisco serves as a hub for this service.
+Grab a hard copy of the bus schedule at the Frisco/Copper Information Center located at the corner of 3rd Avenue & Main Street.

 Pedal your way to BBQ bliss with bicycle racks located at the Frisco Historic Park, Visitor Information Center and other locations around town.
-The Recreation Pathway with 88 miles in our county is a great way to get to the BBQ from neighboring towns as well!
+The Recreation Path boasts 55 miles of biking/walking/running fun and is a great way to get to the BBQ from neighboring towns as well!